MinishLab/model2vec/README.md

 model = StaticModel.from_pretrained(model_name)

 # Make embeddings
-embeddings = model.encode(["It's dangerous to go alone!", "It's a secret to everyone."])
+embeddings = model.encode(["It's dangerous to go alone!", "It's a secret to everybody."])
 ```

 And that's it.
 You can use the model to classify texts, to cluster, or to build a RAG system.